 The Board met six times during fiscal 2003.
 For fiscal 2003, each director who was not a Company employee (an "outside director") was paid an annual retainer fee of \$10,000 and the additional sum of \$1,000 for each board meeting and committee meeting (if not held in conjunction with a board meeting).
-For fiscal 2004, outside directors will receive an annual retainer fee of \$20,000 and an additional \$1,500 for each board meeting and committee meeting (if not held in conjunction with a board meeting) attended, and the Audit Committee Chairman will receive an additional annual retainer fee of
+For the fiscal year ending June 20, 2004 ("fiscal 2004"), outside directors will receive an annual retainer fee of \$20,000 and an additional \$1,500 for each board meeting) and committee meeting (if not held in conjunction with a board meeting) attended, and the Audit Committee Chairman will receive an additional annual retainer fee of \$2,500.

-\$2,500.
 A director also receives reimbursement of travel expenses from outside the greater Los Angeles area to attend a meeting.